Simulating MPI Applications

 $ smpirun -np 4 -platform ../cluster_backbone.xml -trace --cfg=tracing/filename:lu.S.4.trace bin/lu.S.4

-You can then produce a Gantt Chart with the following R chunk.
+You can now produce a Gantt Chart with the following R chunk.
 You can either copy/paste it in an R session, or turn it into a Rscript executable to run it again and again.

 # Read the data

-dta <- pajeng_read("lu.S.4.trace")
+dta <- read_csv("lu.S.4.csv",

 # Remove some unnecessary columns for this example

-select(-Type, -Imbrication) %>%
+select(-Type, -Imbrication) |>

 # Create the nice MPI rank and operations identifiers